 Our Be Part of Research campaign encourages patients, carers and the public to get involved in research.
-The NIHR launched a new campaign to mark International Clinical Trials Day on 20 May 2019.
 The 'Be Part of Research' campaign is ongoing throughout the year with a website and related resources.

 The website replaces the earlier 'UK Clinical Trials Gateway'.
-Find out more: https://bepartofresearch. nihr.ac.uk/
+Find out more: https://bepartofresearch.nihr.ac.uk/